tricklynch/bobo/README.md

 example, you cannot call a function named "foo" in your exploit because the victim's browser does not know function "foo".

+The result of the eval is sent back to the server which is then passed along to the shell.

 [//]: # "TODO Learn Markdown"